23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 You don’t have to include every trust badge or safety seal available.
 However, you want the bare minimum, at least, to show you care about security.

-Add plenty of detail, personality, and color to your about page.
+Add plenty of detail, personality, and color to your About page.
 Provide as many concrete facts as possible, such as your business’s physical location, toll-free phone number, and more.

 Ideally, you want your ecommerce products to show up in search.
 If they don’t, you’re missing out on traffic — and sales.